 Firstly, the monotony of the text.
-Even if you use headings and subheadings throughout the text, it is very tedious to scroll through it.
+Even if you use headings and subheadings throughout the text, it is very tedious to scroll through them.
 The notes are made to review them.
 However, this kind of plain text written in sentences is too long and boring for the human brain.
 This is why it is an inefficient method.

 Secondly, it is very hard to memorize information in this structure.
 Besides that it is not exciting at all, it makes it harder for you to remember the knowledge.
-Compared to other techniques, the linear notes are the most inefficient when it comes to memorizing.
+Compared to other techniques, linear notes are the most inefficient when it comes to memorizing.

 In addition, it is time-consuming to write so much text.
 Only a small percentage of it is really important.
 Not to mention that you will lose more time reading everything again.
 Besides that, this type of note doesn’t provide an overview of the subject.